 - Everything You Need to Know About Arranging a Civil Ceremony

 - The 10 Best Wedding Venues in the UK

-Nestled on the border of Surrey and Hampshire, within five acres of picturesque grounds set high above the historic market town of Farnham is Farnham Castle.
-Here, you can marry in a civil ceremony in the Lantern Hall which dates back to Norman times, The Winchester Suite, The Library, The Great Hall or, from Spring 2021, outdoors under the arch of The Fox’s Tower.
+Nestled on the border of Surrey and Hampshire, within five acres of picturesque grounds set high above the historic market town is Farnham Castle.
+Here, you can marry in a civil ceremony in the Lantern Hall which dates back to Norman times, The Winchester Suite, The Library, The Great Hall, or outdoors under the arch of The Fox’s Tower.

 There are also two Church of England chapels onsite, should you wish for a religious service or blessing.